Interview with Lenny Rutledge from 1987

 After the tour, they entered the studio to record their second and final studio album, Into the Mirror Black in 90′.
-The above video clip for the song Future Tense was made and it received some air play on MTV’s Headbangers Ball.
-During the tour for Into the Mirror Black guitarist Sean Blosl left the band and was replaced by Jeff Loomis.
+They produced a video clip for the song Future Tense and it received some air play on MTV’s Headbangers Ball.
+During the tour for Into the Mirror Black, guitarist Sean Blosl left the band and was replaced by Jeff Loomis.

 Shortly after, the word on the street is that continued pressure [from Epic Records] to fit in with the flourishing Seattle grunge scene caused disagreements between band members (about the band’s musical direction).
 So in 91′ Sanctuary officially disbanded.